obokhonko/tree-generator/README.md

 2. Open/collapse tree node feature is not complete.
 Current implementation meets a dead end.
 Different mechanism should be created to track open/close state thus there has to be changes in a data preparation phase before passing it to rendering
 3. Sync breadcrumbs and node tree selection with a router.
 4. Add unit tests
+5. State manager (native or 3rd party)

 ### Building